-Summary: Game-changing security and operational control
+Summary: Game-Changing Security and Operational Control

 Cloud computing gives enterprises an opportunity to rethink the traditional endpoint model.
-A cloud-first approach can greatly strengthen endpoint security and dramatically simplify endpoint management.
+A cloud-native approach can greatly strengthen endpoint security and dramatically simplify endpoint management.

 Chrome devices leverage the inherent advantages of cloud computing, including fewer assets on endpoints, a smaller attack surface, and simple, fast updates.
-In addition, a cloud-first mindset paves the way for innovative security and management capabilities.
-These include security features built into the hardware and firmware, effective use of sandboxing and user-level encryption, fast and seamless updating of operating systems, safe browsing, simple two-factor authentication, application curation, and simple management of security and operational policies scaling to tens of thousands of users and devices.
+In addition, a cloud-native mindset paves the way for innovative security and management capabilities.
+These include security features built into the hardware and firmware, effective use of sandboxing and user-level encryption, fast, seamless updating of operating systems, safe browsing, simple two-factor authentication, application whitelisting, and simple management of security and operational policies scaling to tens of thousands of users and devices.